dsa0x/sicher/Readme.md

 ## Installation

-To use as a library,
+To use sicher in your project, you need to install the go module as a library and also install the CLI.

+Installing the library,

 ```shell
 go get github.com/dsaOx/sicher
 ```

-To use in the command line, install the binary:
+Installing the command line interface,:

 ```shell
 go install github.com/dsaOx/sicher/cmd/sicher